 Again, be sure to break down your vacation policy and procedure information in your employee handbook for easy-access and reference.

 Looking for a way to streamline your payroll process?
 Patriot’s payroll software lets you run payroll using an easy three-step process.
 And, you can store your business’s vacation request policy and other important documents using our HR software add-on.
-Start your self-guided demo today!
+Try both free for 30 days!

 This is not intended as legal advice; for more information, please click here.